tony-aw/tinycodet/README.md

   - <a href="#comparisons" id="toc-comparisons">Comparisons</a>
 - <a href="#unreal-replacement" id="toc-unreal-replacement">Unreal
   replacement</a>
-- <a href="#string-arithmetic-and-subsetting"
+- <a href="#basic-string-operations"
-  id="toc-string-arithmetic-and-subsetting">String arithmetic and
-  subsetting</a>
+  id="toc-basic-string-operations">Basic string operations</a>
   - <a href="#string-subsetting" id="toc-string-subsetting">String
     subsetting</a>
   - <a href="#string-arithmetic" id="toc-string-arithmetic">String
     arithmetic</a>
+  - <a href="#in-place-modifying-string-arithmetic-and-subsetting"
+    id="toc-in-place-modifying-string-arithmetic-and-subsetting">In-place
+    modifying string arithmetic and subsetting</a>
+- <a href="#more-advanced-string-operations"
+  id="toc-more-advanced-string-operations">More advanced string
+  operations</a>
   - <a href="#pattern-attributes-in-strings"
     id="toc-pattern-attributes-in-strings">Pattern attributes in strings</a>
   - <a href="#using-stringi-with-tidyoperators"
     id="toc-using-stringi-with-tidyoperators">Using stringi with
     tidyoperators</a>
-- <a href="#in-place-modifying-string-arithmetic-and-subsetting"
-  id="toc-in-place-modifying-string-arithmetic-and-subsetting">In-place
-  modifying string arithmetic and subsetting</a>
   - <a href="#more-string-flexibility-s_strapply"
     id="toc-more-string-flexibility-s_strapply">More string flexibility:
     s_strapply</a>
-- <a href="#parallel-computing--multi-threading"
+  - <a href="#parallel-computing--multi-threading-in-string-functions"
+    id="toc-parallel-computing--multi-threading-in-string-functions">Parallel
-  id="toc-parallel-computing--multi-threading">Parallel computing /
+    computing / multi-threading in string functions</a>
-  multi-threading</a>
 - <a href="#conclusion" id="toc-conclusion">Conclusion</a>

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->